weechat/weechat/UPGRADING.md

 optional before the nick: "server,nick".\
 The nick is first converted to lower case, following the value of CASEMAPPING on the server, then hashed to compute the color.\
-That means the color for a nick is now case insensitive (in the way IRC servers are case insensitive, so with a limited range of chars only).
+That means the color for a nick is now case-insensitive (in the way IRC servers are case-insensitive, so with a limited range of chars only).

 If a script was using this info with a comma in nickname (which should not happen anyway), this is now interpreted as the server name, and the script must be